taektay/ee106/docs/lab2.rst

-Lab 2: ROS Tools and Testing on Real Robot
+Lab 2: ROS Tools and Testing on a Real Robot
 ========================

 Overview